***The Fall 2017 MSRA Application deadline is April 1, 2017***

 - The MSRA program does not admit provisional students.
 Students whose who are admitted to the MSRA program must demonstrate a minimum level of mastery equivalent to a bachelor degree.

-- Candidates for admission who do not meet entrance proficiency requirements in recording arts knowledge and experience may be referred to the undergraduate program (see Preparatory Work page).
+- Candidates for admission who do not meet entrance proficiency requirements in recording arts knowledge and experience may be referred to the undergraduate program (please contact the MSRA advisor [Pete Buchwald] for more information on the MSRA Prep Program).
 These students will be advised to complete a sequence of undergraduate remedial courses to meet entrance proficiency standards.
 These students can re-apply to the program and submit an updated portfolio.

 - Students whose previous bachelor degree is not in the field of recording arts, but who come in with the equivalent preparation such as work experience, are still eligible to apply to the MSRA program.
 These students are expected to be able to demonstrate their mastery of the field through their portfolio submission.